 This is a new state park in a canyon with the John Day River.
 A great place for a picnic and it has a great small campground.
 It has a couple of hiking trails, most of which follow the John Day River.

 Bend is one of the most fun cities in Oregon.
 It has a great historic city center filled with breweries and a beautiful park.
 It’s also a great place for some fun outdoor adventures like kayaking, visiting volcanoes and lava caves.

 Where to stay?

 Where to stay if you want to visit John Day Fossil Beds National Monument?
+Here are some recommendations: